A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in magnetized dusty plasma

 \subsection{Sheared flow and dust charge gradient driven vortices}

-The analytical study using two fluids model conducted by Bharuthram et al.\cite{shuklavorticsmagnetized1992} of non-uniform dusty plasma in the presence of B-field predicated dipolar vortices as a result of the stationary solution of nonlinear equations.
-Their study demonstrates that shear in ion flow excites low-frequency electrostatic modes which interact and give rise to vortex structures in dust plasma system.
-It is fact that free energy to compensate for the dissipative losses is required to drive the vortex flow in dusty plasma.
-In the presence of an external magnetic field, the equilibrium sheared plasma flow or nonuniform plasma is considered as a free energy source to excite various linear and nonlinear modes in the medium.
-The saturation state of nonlinear coupling of excited modes gives various vortex structures such as vortex chain, tripolar vortices (see Fig.\ref{fig:fig13}), and global vortices in magnetized dusty plasma system \cite{tripolarvorticesmagnetizeddusty2001}.
-It is also possible to excite dipolar vortices in magnetized dusty plasma because of the nonlinear saturation of K-H instability which arises due to the relative flows of adjacent dust layers \cite{khinstabilitymagneticdusty1993,shukladustyvorticesmagnetizeddusty1993,dipolarvortices2}.
-The role of the sheared magnetic field that can produce sheared plasma flow perpendicular to the B-field on dusty plasma was examined by Javanovic et al.\cite{diploarandtripolarvortices2001}.
+The analytical study using a fluids model conducted by Bharuthram et al.\cite{shuklavorticsmagnetized1992} of non-uniform dusty plasma in the presence of B-field predicated dipolar vortices as a result of the stationary solution of nonlinear equations.
+Their study demonstrates that shear in ion flow excites low-frequency electrostatic modes, which interact with and give rise to vortex structures in dust plasma systems.
+In an external magnetic field, the equilibrium sheared plasma flow or nonuniform plasma is considered a free energy source (as discussed in Sec.\ref{sec:secII}B) to excite various linear and nonlinear modes in the medium.
+The saturation state of nonlinear coupling of excited modes gives various vortex structures such as vortex chain, tripolar vortices (see Fig.\ref{fig:fig19}), and global vortices in magnetized dusty plasma system \cite{tripolarvorticesmagnetizeddusty2001}.
+It is also possible to excite dipolar vortices in magnetized dusty plasma because of the nonlinear saturation of K-H instability \cite{khinstabilitymagneticdusty1993,shukladustyvorticesmagnetizeddusty1993,dipolarvortices2}.
+The role of the sheared magnetic field that can produce sheared plasma flow perpendicular to the B-field on dusty plasma was examined by Jovanovic et al.\cite{diploarandtripolarvortices2001}.
 The authors observed the formation of dipolar and tripolar vortices depending on the initial plasma density profiles in non-uniform magnetized dusty plasma.\\